 The majority of returning students live at Cooper Square, although a small group do live at 55th Street in RA apartments (see Living with an RA below).
 For returning students, we must receive both a housing application and the $500 non-refundable housing deposit to consider an application complete.
 We are generally able to provide housing for all returning students who participate in Fall Housing Selection (FHS) in the spring.
-Returning students who submit their complete application (deposit and application) after FHS will be placed as space allows or added to the waitlist.
-Many continuing students choose their roommates and beds during our Fall Housing Selection process.
-Any returning student who does not participate in FHS or choose a roommate, but has submitted both the application and deposit, will be matched based on the personal preferences on the housing application.
+Returning students who submit their complete application (deposit and application) after FHS will be assigned as space allows or added to the waitlist.
+Many continuing students choose their roommates/suitemates and rooms during our Fall Housing Selection process.
+Any returning student who does not participate in FHS or choose a roommate, but has submitted both the application and deposit, will be matched, as best as possible, based on the personal preferences on the housing application.

 Students will receive roommate information in early August/ early January.
-Most students will be tempted to look up their roommates on social media, and we urge them to call their new roommates.
+Most students will be tempted to look up their roommates on social media, and and while we understand the desire to get to know everything about new roommates, we suggest students call and talk to their new roommates.
+Social media can be a poor representation of who a person is; talking is much better!
 We will not make room changes based on information from online communities, nor for any reasons that are discriminatory in nature.

-If a student requires any type of disability accommodation (including, but not limited to: a de-lofted bed, an assistance animal, a small occupancy room), connect them with the Office of Disability Services to register and request an accommodation.
+If you require any type of disability accommodation (including, but not limited to: a de-lofted bed, an assistance animal, a small occupancy room), please be in touch with the Office of Disability Services to register and request an accommodation.
 Requests should be made at the same time as the housing application is submitted.
-Also add their name and info to the Disability Accommodations spreadsheet on the staff drive in the New Student Doc Tracking folder.
+Please note, MMC does not offer single rooms.

 Gender Neutral Housing:

-Gender Neutral housing is available for all students.
-Students must OPT IN to participate; if they are under 18, they need parent’s permission, but we encourage all students to share their decision with their family.
+Students must OPT IN to participate; if you are interested in gender neutral housing, you are open to living with a person of any gender.
+If you are under 18, you will need your parent’s permission, but we encourage all students to share their decision with their family.